Managed IT services experts ask, “How often do you do IT security assessments in your company?”

 This statistic shows how businesses are under increasing pressure from security threats, and it demonstrates why every company, big and small, must make cybersecurity one of their highest priorities.

-According to managed IT services experts in Orlando, doing periodic security assessments is the answer.
+According to managed IT services experts, doing periodic security assessments is the answer.
 Doing periodic security assessments can:

 - Demonstrate where security compromises potentially exist